Tulio265/Yalio-Holdings-/README.md

 # Yalio-Holdings-
-The Main Application for managing companies and yalio Holdings
+The Main Application for managing companies under yalio Holdings